NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Flower Chimera.md

 * * *

 You call on a guardian of the wild to burst forth from the land to aid you.
-You can cast [[Spiritual Guardian|Spiritual Guardian]] as a 5th-rank innate primal spell once per day, even if you don't have a deity; this guardian manifests as a kami or other nature spirit.
+You can cast [[Spells/Spiritual Guardian|Spiritual Guardian]] as a 5th-rank innate primal spell once per day, even if you don't have a deity; this guardian manifests as a kami or other nature spirit.
 When you reach 17th level, you can heighten this spell to 7th rank.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*